 - Related Post: Types of Electronic Counters

-In Hybrid relay, SSR & EMR are used in parallel.
+In Hybrid relay, SSR and EMR are used in parallel.
 A relay control circuit is used for switching the SSR first.
 The SSR takes the load current.
 So it eliminates the arching problem.
-Then the control circuit energizes the EMR coil & its contact closes but there is no arching since the SSR is taking the load in parallel.
+Then the control circuit energizes the EMR coil and its contact closes but there is no arching since the SSR is taking the load in parallel.
 After some time, when the EMR contact settles down, the control input of SSR is removed.
 The EMR conducts the entire load current without any loss.
-Since there is no current flow throw SSR & the EMR takes the entire load, there is no power loss in form of heat.
+Since there is no current flow throw SSR and the EMR takes the entire load, there is no power loss in form of heat.
 Thus, it eliminates the heat problem too.

 A reed switch is made up of two metal blades made up of ferromagnetic material hermetically sealed in a glass tube which also supports the metal blades.
 The glass is filled with inert gas.

 When the coil is energized, the ferromagnetic metal blades attract each other and form a closed path.
 As there is no moving armature so there is no contact wear-out problem.
 The glass tube is also filled with inert gas which also prolongs its life.

 An electrothermal relay is made up of bimetallic (made up of two metals having different thermal expansion coefficients) strip.

 When the current flow through the conductor, it produces heat.
 Due to which the temperature of the bimetallic strip rises and expands.
 The metal having high thermal expansion coefficient expands more than the other metal.
 Due which the strip bends and closes the contacts to usually activate the trip circuitry.